 Do I need to upgrade my current service?

-There was an article (bulletin #AM96-04) released by the Insurance Bureau of Canada calling for "common sense in the evaluation and underwriting of homes with 60 amp services".
-Robart Electrical Services Ltd., in the last 2 years alone, has upgraded over 250 residential services and in my experience, the underwriters with the local insurance companies have chosen to disregard this recommendation.
-It has been obvious that the majority of the underwriters in the area have chosen to make a blanket policy that includes all 60 amp services be upgrades, including town houses and condo's.
-Having said that, there are a couple of insurance companies that have come to light, that have decided to allow condo's and town houses to retain the 60 amp services.
+There was an article (bulletin #AM96-04) released by the Insurance Bureau of Canada calling for “common sense in the evaluation and underwriting of homes with 60 amp services”.
+Robart Electrical Services Ltd., in the last 2 years alone, has upgraded over 250 residential services and in our experience, many underwriters with the local insurance companies tend to treat the recommendation as a mandate.
+Many underwriters in the area have chosen to make policies requiring that all 60 amp services be upgrades, including town houses and condos.
+However, there are many factors to examine when considering an electrical upgrade.
+In some cases, it is not practical to perform a service upgrade, based on the alterations that would be required to meet today’s electrical code.
+That being said, there are some insurance companies that allow condos and town houses to retain the 60 amp services.
 Others have decided that an extra large premium will be charged if a 60 amp service was to remain.

 What happens when I buy an older house?